clownShewz/100-days-of-code/log.md

 ### Day 22: March 1, 2017
 **Finished up enough of the middle layer to begin serving data.
 Hooked up the front end and set up a basic view to ensure that the data was being returned from the middle layer/server and rendering as expected.
 **Thoughts:

+### Day 23: March 2, 2017
+**Cleaned up the HTML for the weather app added formatting and bootstrp components.
+Looking nicer.
+**Thoughts:

+### Day 24: March 3, 2017
+**Set up an AWS lambda to serve the API thought AWS API Gateway.
+Total pain in the ass and if you want to use express it looks like you need a seperate library.
+It took some tiem to troubleshoot and get the data served up.
+Its still having authenticaiotn issues in PROD but the beta version seems to be working, likely because authenticaion is turned off.
+Added a time convert function to ocnvert the tiem values.
+Thinking that might be a handy microservice at some point.
+**Thoughts: Took way to long to get the Lambda working.
+Got stuck on set up but then got stuck again on returning the data from the API call.
+Need to relax and pay attention to documentation.